 Contact details for DMACC are given below.

 |2006 Ankeny Blvd, Ankeny, IA 50023-3993

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2019-2020, 14,612 students took at least one online class at Des Moines Area Community College.
-This is an increase from the 7,723 students who took online classes the previous year.
+In 2020-2021, 10,251 students took at least one online class at Des Moines Area Community College.
+This is a decrease from the 14,538 students who took online classes the previous year.

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.

 More about our data sources and methodologies.